 Learn about why she thinks math education is a civil right—and how Lewis & Clark is making a difference—in this video.

 “A high quality, trauma-free mathematics learning experience is a civil right for all students.
 As we learn more about how the brain works and the extent to which negative emotions limit access to working memory, teachers of mathematics must adjust our pedagogy accordingly.
 This will necessitate creativity, risk, deep empathy for our students, and abandoning our traumatizing traditions.”

 Areas of Expertise

-Middle-level/high school mathematics, reform in K-12 mathematics education, gender issues in mathematics education, implementation of innovative K-12 mathematics curricula, communication in the middle-level/high school mathematics classroom
+math trauma, math activism, teaching mathematics for social justice, middle-level/high school mathematics curriculum and instruction, reform in K-12 mathematics education, gender issues in mathematics education, implementation of innovative K-12 mathematics curricula, problem solving, project-based learning

 - Allen, K., B. Farrell, H. Kojis & K. White.
 (September 2012).
 “Index Cards: Tools for Equity in the Math Classroom.”
 The Oregon Mathematics Teacher.
 Oregon Council of Teachers of Mathematics: Portland, OR.

 - Allen, K. (March 2012).
 “The Purple Milk Problem: Reasoning beyond Algebra.”Mathematics Teacher.
 National Council of Teachers of Mathematics: Reston, VA.